owlbarn/tutorial/book/ndarray/README.md

 val ones : ('a, 'b) kind -> int array -> ('a, 'b) t
 ```

-These four functions return an ndarray of specified shape, number type, and precision. `empty` function is different from the other three -- it does not really allocate any memory until you access it.
+These four functions return an ndarray of the specified shape, number type, and precision. `empty` function is different from the other three -- it does not really allocate any memory until you access it.
 Therefore, calling `empty` function is very fast.

 The other three functions are self-explained, `zeros` and `ones` fill the allocated memory with zeors and one respectively, whereas `create` function fills the memory with the specified value.